wilo01/PrusaClone/Notes.md

+# PrusaClone belt
+- 82 cm length of PrusaClone belt

 # Microsoft webcam camera
-The LifeCam VX-800 Webcam (Black and Gray) from Microsoft is a no-nonsense webcam for use with Windows computer systems.
+- The LifeCam VX-800 Webcam (Black and Gray) from Microsoft is a no-nonsense webcam for use with Windows computer systems.
 The USB camera features VGA (640 x 480) resolution and a built-in mic for audio.